We are going to use mainly two different approaches to interacting and using our database:

 While not related at all to database development, we will be discussing our interfaces as we go along.

-Here is how our TUI interface will look for now:
+Here is how our Web interface will look for now:

 You can run this by doing: